The TPU story matters not only as hardware history, but as an example of how compute economics reshape ML architecture.

 TPU v1

-Inference- Development in ~15 months from start to deployment.
+Inference- It took about 15 months to go from project start to production deployment.

 - 28 nm process technology, 700 MHz, ~40 W.